ntk148v/awesome-stars/README.md

 ## Others

+- [awesome-elasticsearch](https://github.com/dzharii/awesome-elasticsearch) - A curated list of the most important and useful resources about elasticsearch: articles, videos, blogs, tips and tricks, use cases.
+All about Elasticsearch!
+- [base16](https://github.com/chriskempson/base16) - An architecture for building themes
 - [awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - 😱 Falsehoods Programmers Believe in
 - [awesome-prometheus](https://github.com/roaldnefs/awesome-prometheus) - A curated list of awesome Prometheus resources, projects and tools.
 - [til](https://github.com/tieubao/til) - Today I Learned.
 These are what I've learned everyday, organized. #til.